indrabasak/bouncycastle-fips-examples/README.md

 by encrypting the nonce and counter.
 The use of the nonce and counter means that the cipher stream can be generated in a random access fashion.
 (_Example 9_)

+- `CBCModeWithCTSEncryptionExample.java` contains examples of encrypting and decrypting in CBC (Cipher Block Chaining) mode with CTS (Ciphertext Stealing).
+CTS is used in conjunction with CBC mode and can be used where there is at least 2 blocks of data.
+It requires no padding, as the “stealing” process allows it to produce a cipher text which is the same length as the plain text.
+The most popular one is CS3. (_Example 10_) Encountered the following exception while testing: `javax.crypto.BadPaddingException: Error closing stream`

 ## Build
 Execute the following command from the parent directory: